 "For I bear you witness that, if possible, you would have plucked out your eyes and given them to me."
 (Galatians 4:15)

-I believe that the thorn and Paul's references to his eyes are two distinct issues.
+I believe the thorn and Paul's references to his eyes are two distinct issues.

-If the phrase "you would have plucked out your eyes and given them to me" could be a figure of speech.
+The phrase "you would have plucked out your eyes and given them to me" could be a figure of speech.
 We today might say, "It cost me an arm and a leg." or "I'd give an arm and a leg for one of those."
-Was this reference to giving their eyes a metaphor expressing affection?
+Was this reference to giving their eyes a metaphor for expressing affection?
 If not, there is another possibility.

-When Paul was first in Galatia he was met with considerable opposition from the Jews who lived in the region.
+When Paul was first in Galatia, he was met with considerable opposition from the Jews who lived in the region.
 Acts 14 describes how Paul's stoning, in Lystra of Galatia, was intended to be to his death (Acts 14:19).
-Seems he was only partly dead since, miraculously, he got up and they continued their journey.
+It seems he was only partly dead since, miraculously, he got up, and they continued their journey.

 If your pastor said to you, "I have to go and deal with a real pain in the neck."
 Would you direct him to a chiropractor?
 Or would you recognize the phrase as a figure of speech descriptive of having to confront someone over a relationship issue?